webdevgrisha/crm-integrator/README.md

 ## Secrets Management

 For detailed information on the structure and usage of secrets stored in Google Secret Manager, please refer to the [Secrets Management Guide](docs/config.md).

+## Database

+This project uses Firestore as its database to store errors and data related to integrations.
+For a detailed description of the database structure, please refer to the [Database Structure Guide](docs/database-structure.md).

 ## Advanced